SRJPE/JPE-datasets/scripts/deer-creek-upstream-passage-monitoring/deer-creek-upstream-passage-monitoring.md

 **NA and Unknown Values**

--   0 % of values in the `date` column are NA.
+-   14.7 % of values in the `flow` column are NA.

 ### Variable:`temperature`